Hardhikman/IntrepidQ/README.md

 # IntrepidQ

-A minimalistic AI that curates context-aware Q&A designed to make you think - for UPSC CSE Mains Examination
+A minimalistic AI RAG system that curates context-aware Q&A designed to make you think - for UPSC CSE Mains Examination

 Currently introducing IQ 1.0 for GS preparation